 The special relationship between Walt and his only child, Kady, was a joy to watch.

-The romance between Kady and Zach could have been further explored, as it was at the end that they got together.
+The romance between Kady and Zach could have been further explored, as it was toward the end that the two got together.

-She could have been sheriff, so where would that have left Zach?
+Kady could have been sheriff, but where would that have left Zach?
 I don’t know, but I would like to have had the chance to find out.

-As for Zach, I was thrilled when they brought him back into the storyline toward the end.
+As for Zach, I was thrilled when they brought him back into the story toward the end of the series.
 And thrilled, even more, when he and Kady ventured into a relationship.

 Ruby’s role was minimal, but obviously, Walt respected her a great deal.
 I would like to have seen Ruby’s role explored more thoroughly.